-In addition to the Chief Risk and Compliance Officer, two ongoing and one non-ongoing employees were recruited during 2011-12.
+Three ongoing and one non‑ongoing employees were recruited during 2012‑13.
 This represents replacement for normal turnover.

-There were six staff departures during the year.
-Three non-ongoing staff completed short-term engagements and three ongoing staff exited.
-Two of these employees took up positions in the private sector.
-For ongoing employees, departures represented 7.5 per cent of average staffing levels in 2011-12 (5.5 per cent in 2010-11).
+There was three staff departures during the year, all were ongoing staff.
+Two of these employees took up positions elsewhere in the financial sector.
+Employee departures represented 7.6 per cent of average staffing levels in 2012‑13 (7.5 per cent in 2011‑12).

-Pay rates as at 30 June 2012 are shown in Table 2.
-These rates were negotiated in the context of the Government’s remuneration policy and take account of relevant market rates.
-AOFM sets a conservative benchmark against financial services organisations using data provided by the Financial Institutions Remuneration Group.
+Pay rates as at 30 June 2013 are shown in Table 3.
+These rates are set in accord with the enterprise agreement and take account of relevant market rates.
+AOFM sets a one‑third percentile benchmark against financial services organisations using data provided by the Financial Institutions Remuneration Group.
 These data cover a wide range of public and private sector financial institutions, including banks, corporate treasuries and State debt management agencies.
 AON Hewitt provided independent advice in applying the data to the AOFM.

 Remuneration within the range for the classification depends on individual performance ratings.
 Performance appraisals balance what is achieved (outputs) with how those results are obtained (behaviours).
 Performance‑linked bonuses are not paid.

-Non-salary benefits provided to staff principally comprise superannuation and support for professional development through studies assistance, short courses and payment of job-relevant professional society membership fees.
+Non‑salary benefits provided to staff principally comprise superannuation and support for professional development through study assistance, short courses and payment of job‑relevant professional society membership fees.
 A mobile phone, Blackberry, laptop, or other mobile device may be provided where there is a business need.
-Executive remuneration is reported in Note 12 of Part 4: Financial statements.
+Executive remuneration is reported in Note 12 of Part 4: Financial Statements.

 Work health and safety

-Staff members have access to a number of ongoing health activities, including health-related educational seminars, outdoor fitness programs, and other exercise classes.
-Flu vaccinations, health assessments, and dietary assistance were also provided in 2011-12.
-Counselling and other support is available under an Employee Assistance Program provided by PPC Worldwide.
+Flu vaccinations, health assessments, and dietary assistance were again provided in 2012‑13.
+Counselling and related support is available under an Employee Assistance Program provided by PPC Worldwide.

 Changes to disability reporting in annual reports

 Since 1994, Commonwealth departments and agencies have reported on their performance as policy adviser, purchaser, employer, regulator and provider under the Commonwealth Disability Strategy.
-In 2007-08, reporting on the employer role was transferred to the Australian Public Service Commission’s State of the Service Report and the APS Statistical Bulletin.
+In 2007‑08, reporting on the employer role was transferred to the Australian Public Service Commission’s State of the Service Report and the APS Statistical Bulletin.
 These reports are available at www.apsc.gov.au.
-From 2010-11, departments and agencies are no longer required to report on these functions.
+From 2010‑11, departments and agencies have no longer been required to report on these functions

-During 2011-12, seven new consultancy contracts were entered into involving total actual expenditure of $106,910.
-In addition, three ongoing consultancy contracts were active during 2011-12 year, involving total actual expenditure of $239,480.
-This is summarised in Table 3.
+During 2012‑13, fifteen new consultancy contracts were entered into involving total actual expenditure of $93,060.
+In addition, three ongoing consultancy contracts were active during 2012‑13 year, involving total actual expenditure of $175,160.
+This is summarised in Table 4.

 The AOFM engages consultants where it lacks specialist expertise or when independent research, review or assessment is required.
 Consultants are typically engaged to investigate or diagnose a defined issue or problem; carry out defined reviews or evaluations; or provide independent advice of a specific nature.

-Prior to engaging consultants, the AOFM takes into account the skills and resources required for the task, the skills available internally, and the cost-effectiveness of engaging external expertise.
-The decision to engage a consultant is made in accordance with the FMA Act and related regulations including the Commonwealth Procurement Guidelines (CPGs) and relevant internal policies.
+Prior to engaging consultants, the AOFM takes into account the skills and resources required for the task, the skills available internally, and the cost‑effectiveness of engaging external expertise.
+The decision to engage a consultant is made in accordance with the FMA Act and related regulations including the Commonwealth Procurement Rules (CPRs) and relevant internal policies.